Some students in conversation at a table

 Create knowledge

-You will learn how to work academically, understand study findings and answer questions in a structured way using solid methods.
+You will learn how to work academically, understand study findings and answer questions in a structured way using sound methods.

 Maintaining and supporting health